Westerngrund: Coat of arms

-The community's arms might be described thus: Gules a demi-lion rampant armed, langued and crowned azure Or issuant from the base, in his gambes a shepherd's staff in pale of the second, in chief sinister two miner's hammers in saltire argent.
+The municipality's arms might be described thus: Gules a demi-lion rampant armed, langued and crowned azure Or issuant from the base, in his gambes a shepherd's staff in pale of the second, in chief sinister two miner's hammers in saltire argent.

-Westerngrund has only existed as a community since 1972, having been assembled out of the formerly separate communities of Huckelheim, Oberwestern and Unterwestern, which all lie in the so-called Westerngrund, a steep-sided dale that became the community's namesake.
+Westerngrund has only existed as a municipality since 1972, having been assembled out of the formerly separate municipalities of Huckelheim, Oberwestern and Unterwestern, which all lie in the so-called Westerngrund, a steep-sided dale that became the municipality's namesake.
 The lion in the arms, and also the tinctures, were taken from the arms borne by the Counts of Schönborn, who held the area until the Old Empire's downfall in 1803.
-The staff held by the lion is a symbol of Saint Wendelin, the community's patron saint.
+The staff held by the lion is a symbol of Saint Wendelin, the municipality's patron saint.
 The crossed miner's hammers stand for the former silver and copper mining in the centre of Huckelheim.

-The community has borne the arms since 24 March 1980.
+The municipality has borne the arms since 24 March 1980.